thoughtram/blog/_posts/2016-05-23-opaque-tokens-in-angular-2.md

 ## The problem with string tokens

 Let's get back to our `config` string token for a second. "config" is a pretty general name, so we probably could've done better naming this thing in the first place.
-However, even if we come up with a more distinguishable name, there is easily possible that someone else will use the same string as a token.
+However, even if we come up with a more distinguishable name, it is easily possible that someone else will use the same string as a token.
 Providers are flattened, meaning that, if there are multiple providers with the same token, the last one wins.

 And there is another concept that allows us to define multiple providers for the same token.
 Those are multi providers, and we've written about them [here](/angular2/2015/11/23/multi-providers-in-angular-2.html).